-Basic Information Regarding – Drones
+Basic Information Regarding the Flying of Drones

 Prepared by the Chatham Airport Commission

-If the drone is used for hobby purposes within five (5) miles of any airport, the user must notify the airport operator or control tower of the flight REGARDLESS of its flying altitude.
-This means to operate a drone in any part of Chatham you must notify the Chatham Municipal Airport at this phone number: 508-945-9000 or via email.
+If the drone is used for hobby purposes within five (5) miles of any airport, users must notify the airport operator or control tower of the flight regardless of its flying altitude.
+This means to operate a drone in any part of Chatham you must notify the Chatham Municipal Airport at this phone number: 508-945-9000 or via the following email: email@example.com.
+The best option is to go to the airport and speak with the Airport Manager about your plans.
 Failure to follow the above rules may result in civil penalties up to $27,500, and criminal penalties or fines up to $250,000 and/or imprisonment for up to three years.

-The FAA is very serious about the use of drones; they are NOT toys.
-For further information, go to the FAA website or knowbeforeyoufly.org.
+The FAA is very serious about the use of drones; they are not toys.
+For further information, go to https://www.faa.gov/uas/getting_started/ or www.knowbeforeyoufly.org.
 There is also a smartphone App called B4Ufly that provides information about drone use in the area surrounding airports near your location.

 Again, to register a drone, go to www.registermyuas.faa.gov.
 You can also stop in at Chatham airport and speak with airport personnel about your use of a drone in the town.
 The Airport Commission will provide as much information as possible regarding drone use over Chatham and incident reporting in the coming months on the Town Website (http://www.town.chatham.ma.us/) and on the airport site (www.chathamairport.com).
 The Chatham Airport Commission wants you to enjoy flying your drone and to use it responsibly; however, it is mandatory that users follow the proper FAA rules and regulations.